Subramani18/Subramani18/README.md

 I'm currently pursuing my Bachelor's Degree in Artificial Intelligence and Machine Learning🧠.
 Although an interesting and passionate student in Cybersecurity and Pentesting🧑‍💻.
 I'm based in Chidambaram, India🛬.

-Currently am also working as artificial intelligence and machine learning analyst in SAG Corps and Technologies, Chennai 🏢.
+Currently am also working as Artificial Intelligence and Machine Learning Analyst in SAG Corps and Technologies, Chennai 🏢.

 I'm always trying to develop myself and learn something else new🧐.
 I lose my track of time management when I hit hard the Gym💪🏻 and wandering out by hearing songs🎧.